Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ## Task 2: Scanner basics: calculate years to retirement
-This task will require you to use the Scanner type, to get some data from the user.
+This task will require you to use the <code>Scanner</code> class to get some data from the user.
 You will then use one of the inputs in a simple calculation, that will tell the user how many years they have to work before they can retire.

-2.a: create a Main class with a main method.
+2.a: create a <code>Main</code> class with a <code>main</code> method.

-2.b: In the main method start by printing a message to the user: "Please type your name".
+2.b: In the <code>main</code> method start by printing this message to the user: "Please type your name".

-2.c: Create a Scanner object for reading the command line (remember to import the Scanner class from the util library: <code>import java.util.Scanner; </code>)
+2.c: Create a <code>Scanner</code> object for reading from the command line (remember to import the <code>Scanner</code> class from the util library: <code>import java.util.Scanner; </code>)
 <details>
   <summary>Hint</summary>
   <p><code>Scanner scanner = new Scanner(System.in);</code></p>
 </details>
-2.d: Declare a String variable, <code>name</code> and assign it the content of the scanner's call to <code>nextLine()</code>.
+2.d: Declare a <code>String</code> variable <code>name</code> and assign to it whatever is returned from a call to scanner's <code>nextLine()</code> method.
 <details>
   <summary>peep solution</summary>
   <p><code>String input =  scanner.nextLine();</code></p>
 </details>

-2.e: Print the name of the user in a greeting, followed by the message "Please type your age"
+2.e: Print the name of the user in a greeting (i.e. "Hello \<name\>") followed by the message "Please type your age"

-2.f: Declare another variable of type int, <code>age</code> and assign it the value returned by the nextInt method of the Scanner object. (you may reuse the Scanner object created in 2.c).
+2.f: Declare another variable of type int  called <code>age</code> and assign to it the value returned by the <code>nextInt()</code> method of the <code>Scanner</code> object (reuse the <code>Scanner</code> object created in 2.c).

-2.g: Print the value the user writes (the <code>age</code> variable)
+2.g: Print the value the user writes (the <code>age</code> variable) i.e. like this "You are \<age\> years old".

 2.h: Declare a third variable of type int.
 To this variable, assign the calculated number of years until the user can retire.
 You may assume retirement starts at 67 years.
-Print the result.
+Print the result (i.e. like this "You have \<x\> years until retirement".

 ---